marxjmoura/cronquery/README.md

 | `CronQuery.Jobs[].Name`    | Job class name.                                                            |
 | `CronQuery.Jobs[].Running` | Turn on (`true`) or turn off (`false`) the job.                            |
 | `CronQuery.Jobs[].Cron`    | Cron expression that triggers the job.                                     |

+## Bugs and features

+Please, fell free to [open a new issue](https://github.com/marxjmoura/cronquery/issues/new) on GitHub.

 ## License